 Moving out before the lease ends

 If a tenant moves out before the lease ends, the landlord must try to re-rent the apartment.
 This means that in order to recover rent for the months left on the lease, the landlord must prove that he or she tried to find another tenant but could not.
 The landlord must show, for example, that he or she immediately began advertising the apartment and interviewing tenants.
 Cite: Sommer v.
 Kridel, 74 N.J.
 446 (1977).
+If the landlord does not do this, the landlord cannot make the tenant pay for any months left on the lease.

 Give advance notice to the landlord